-- Do not force an unwilling child to participate in cricket. - Remember, children are involved in cricket for their enjoyment, not yours. - Encourage your child to play by the rules. - Focus on the child's efforts and performance rather than winning or losing. - Never ridicule or yell at a child for making a mistake or losing a game. - Remember that children learn best by example.
+• Do not force an unwilling child to participate in cricket.

+- Remember, children are involved in cricket for their enjoyment, not yours. - Encourage your child to play by the rules. - Focus on the child's efforts and performance rather than winning or losing. - Never ridicule or yell at a child for making a mistake or losing a game. - Remember that children learn best by example.
 Appreciate good performances and skilful play by all participants. - Support all efforts to remove verbal and physical abuse from sporting activities. - Respect officials' decisions.
 Teach children to do likewise. - Show appreciation for volunteer coaches, officials and administrators.
-Without them, your child could not participate. - Respect the rights, dignity and worth of every person regardless of their gender, ability, cultural background or religion.
+Without them, your child could not participate. - Respect the rights, dignity and worth of every person regardless of their gender, ability, cultural background or religion. - At no time during any match played under MWJCA competition rules should any coach, manager, parent or guardian or other spectators associated with a game consume or be under the influence of alcohol.
+This extends to remaining at a venue whilst another MWJCA match is being played.